alexkh2004-ops/inifly-platform-/DECISIONS.md

 - ⚠️ Con: Next.js has a learning curve
 - ⚠️ Con: App Router is new (some bugs/rough edges)

-### Implementation Notes
-- Using App Router (not Pages Router)
-- TypeScript from the start
-- React Server Components where applicable

 ---

 ## Decision 002: Tech Stack - Styling